hvnsweeting/pynosed/README.md

 But writing python script which calls these tools are just
 - creates unnecessary subprocess - which costs more resources
-- less-portable, depends on these tools version/feature.
+- less-portable, depends on these tools' version/feature.
 One runs on Linux might not run on your colleague shiny MacBook and it gets worse when need to run on Windows, too..
 - un-pythonic - it makes you not look like really know some Python

-So let's write all those in Python.
-It's put aside what you already learned and used for years on CLI, but I promise, that is simpler than the back time you leart those UNIX tools.
+So, let's write all those in Python.
+It's put aside what you already learned and used for years on CLI, but I promise, that is simpler than the back time you learnt those UNIX tools.

 NOTE: **this tutorial does not target to "reinvent" UNIX tools, or replacing those tools for daily usage, but as a guide